Professor George Lundskow

 d.
 Lundskow, George and Lauren Langman.
 2020.
 “Social Character, Social Change, and the Social Future.”
 Erich Fromm's Critical Theory: Hope, Humanism, and the Future.
 London, UK: Bloomsbury.

 e.
 Lundskow, George.
 2020.
 “The Necessity of Progressive Religion to Foment Progressive Change: A Frommian Argument.”
 Erich Fromm's Critical Theory: Hope, Humanism, and the Future.
 London, UK: Bloomsbury.

 f.
 Lundskow, George.
 2020.
 “Resistance and Revolution in Society Exemplified in Film Noir and Science Fiction in the Baby Boomer and Millennial-GenZ Age.”
 Soundings: An Interdisciplinary Journal 103, 2: 184-215.

 Religion, Theory, Social Character, and Historical Change

 - SOC 360-Social Psychology

 Social character, history, and religion

 I received my Ph.D. in Sociology from the University of Kansas in 1999.
 Since then, I have published numerous articles and books on the social psychology of right-wing populism and American Character.
-My current work is a manuscript entitled A Sane Society in the 21st Century as a continuation of my last book, God, Guns, Gold, and Glory: American Character and Its Discontents (Brill 2016).
-In general, I study the intersection of political-economic and cultural forces that legitimate popular acceptance of economic exploitation, cultural-identity oppression, militarism, and destruction, and at the same time, the forces that promise a more fulfilling and broadly prosperous future.
+In general, I study the intersection of political-economic and cultural forces that legitimate popular acceptance of economic exploitation, cultural-identity oppression, militarism, and destruction, and at the same time, the forces that promise a more fulfilling, egalitarian, and broadly prosperous future.